Zero-access encryption by design

 Bank connection security

-Provider credentials such as Plaid access tokens or Flinks login IDs are stored in your encrypted local shard, never in the server database.
+Provider credentials such as Plaid access tokens, Flinks login IDs, or MX user/member GUIDs are stored in your encrypted local shard, never in the server database.
 The server acts as a pass-through: it relays provider API calls and may hold sync payloads briefly in memory, but stores no durable provider data.
 HMAC ownership proofs bind tokens to your account statelessly.
 A separate connection link ledger holds non-reversible HMAC fingerprints of provider connection IDs to enforce per-user link allowance limits.
-Flinks is only available where the operator has enabled it.
+Flinks and MX are only available where the operator has enabled them.

 Calendar app connections exception